sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

 free from this defect.
-Further, to adopt the Mâyâmâlavagowla-scale as the *Sudha*-Scale does no violence to the feelings of the[musicians](# "Vide Mr. Clements s Ragas of Tanjore, p.
-15.").Here came Mr. A. H. Fox Strangways, as it were,to help Mr. Clements and observed : *'Mâyâmâlavagowla* onlydeveloped from *Mukhâri* by way of modal shift of tonic, as in thecase of the modern Greek [Scale](# "Vide Mr. Fox Strangways s Music of Hindostan, p.
-120.").And here, again, Mr.H.
+Further, to adopt the Mâyâmâlavagowla-scale as the *Sudha*-Scale does no violence to the feelings of themusicians[^7].Here came Mr. A. H. Fox Strangways, as it were,to help Mr. Clements and observed : *'Mâyâmâlavagowla* onlydeveloped from *Mukhâri* by way of modal shift of tonic, as in thecase of the modern Greek Scale[^8].And here, again, Mr.H.
 A. Popley amplified that the modal shift of tonic was made byone semitone higher and, having illustrated his point by thefollowing diagram

+[^7]: "Vide Mr. Clements s Ragas of Tanjore, p.
+15."

+[^8]: "Vide Mr. Fox Strangways s Music of Hindostan, p.
+120."

 ![](../../../../../books_images/U-IMG-1691399698Swara.jpg)
 (FIG. 6)

-wrote, by way of explanation,—'B to B form *Mukhari* and C to Cis [*Mâyâmâlavagowla*](# "Vide Mr. Popley s Music of India, p.
-43.") ¹.
+wrote, by way of explanation,—'B to B form *Mukhari* and C to Cis *Mâyâmâlavagowla*[^9] ¹.
   All the three, I fear, overshot the mark, inasmuch as the*Mukhâri* of the above Fig. 6 points only to *Kharaharapriya*wherein alone *Ga* (D) and *Ni* (A) are *Kômal* or flat and surelynot to *Kanakângi*, wherein *Ga* and *Ni* are really conspicuous bytheir absence, though *Ri* Thivra and *Dha* Thivra are made tofalsely personate them.
   The trend of the modern view is that, while *Bilâvâl* is the*Sudha*-Scale of North India, *Mâyâmâlavagowla* is that of SouthIndia.
 But, be it noted, that neither of them is the *Sudha*-Scalein the sense in which our ancient writers held, viz, that its sevensvaras had their respective sruti numbers 4, 7, 9, 13, 17, 20 and22, but that the elementary songs have been traditionally taughtto the children in those *Râgâs*.
 Such *traditional* teaching began,at first, as a matter of convenience or, better, inclination ; but,then, it took root by force of habit.
   Now, though the old seven *Sudha*-Svaras and the *Sudha*-Scale formed thereby have, doubtless, become obsolete ; yet, we have

+[^9]: "Vide Mr. Popley s Music of India, p.
+43."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_